junxit/us-congress-bills-115/metadata.md

 - 2018-07-25 — Introduced in Senate
 - 2018-07-25 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-08-01 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2018-11-13 — An errata sheet on written report No. 115-348 was printed.
+- 2018-11-13 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 115-348.
+- 2018-11-13 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 115-348.
+- 2018-11-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 638.